Xavi007/Blood-Bank-Management-System/bloodbank/README.md

 # Bloodbank Management System
 This project was created for Receivers and Hospitals where a Hospital user can add blood sample to their blood bank and Receiver users can request for the blood sample.
 Skills has used like HTML, CSS, Bootstrap, JavaScript as a frontend, PHP as a backend and MySQL for the database.
-# PROJECT DONE BY XAVIER DIAS
+➢PROJECT DONE BY XAVIER DIAS